 2Faculty of Nursing and Midwifery, Tabriz University of Medical Sciences, Tabriz, Iran

-Keywords : Pericardial adipose tissue, Fatty acids, Cardiac Artery Bypass Graft, Paraoxonase
+Keywords : Epicardial adipose tissue, Fatty acids, Cardiac artery bypass graft, Paraoxonase

 || Related Articles|

-Materials and Methods: The purpose of this descriptive, cross-sectional study is to investigate the relationship between metabolic variables between fatty acid composition of epicardial and subcutaneous fatty tissues and the activity of the paraoxonase enzyme in 42 patients (35-65 years old) who had gone through coronary artery bypass graft (CABG).Fatty acid profile was measured by means of gas chromatography equipment, and lipid parameters of serum samples were measured by commercial kits and using enzymatic method in autoanalyzer.
-In addition,paraoxonase enzyme activity was measured by Sigma chemical paraoxon substrate.
+Materials and Methods: This descriptive cross-sectional study included 42 patients within the age range of 35-65 years who underwent coronary artery bypass graft.
+The fatty acid profile was measured by means of gas chromatography equipment, followed by estimating the lipid parameters of serum samples using commercial kits and enzymatic method in the autoanalyzer.
+Finally, paraoxonase enzyme activity was evaluated by Sigma chemical paraoxon substrate.

-Conclusion:.Our findings showed that the amounts of subcutaneous and epicardial fatty acids vary in individuals with different coronary artery diseases and that both types of fatty acids and serum lipid profile are correlated.
-There is also the relationship between fatty acids of these two tissues and serum lipid profiles and food, as well as a relationship between the paraoxonase enzyme and vascular cramps.
+Conclusions: In general, the findings revealed that the amounts of subcutaneous and epicardial fatty acids vary in individuals with different CADs and that both types of fatty acids and serum lipid profile are correlated with each other.
+Additionally, there is a relationship between fatty acids of these two tissues and serum lipid profiles and food, as well as between paraoxonase enzyme and vascular cramps.